DFIRmadness/5pillars/5-Pillars.md

 ![The Cyber Mentor](https://yt3.ggpht.com/a/AGF-l7_-iGuCNgJT5TzZNBVoO4V6tCmHv6KOrRMNIA=s288-c-k-c0xffffffff-no-rj-mo)

 [The Cyber Mentor](https://www.thecybermentor.com/beginner-linux-for-ethical-hackers): hands down is one of the first people you should start watching as you build your skill sets.
 He focuses on Penetration Testing.
 He, along with the community he has created in discord etc., will be a great place to find motivation, knowledge and support.
-Even if you want to go blue side / foreniscs etc. you will need an understanding of how people pentrating networks etc. move through the network and he does a superb job of teaching and explaining.
+Even if you want to go blue side / forensics etc. you will need an understanding of how people pentrating networks etc. move through the network and he does a superb job of teaching and explaining.

 ### General Studies Resources